saturn72/AnyService/README.md

 1. Configuring user's access to specific resource (URI) aka _Can user perform CRUD operation on a given URI?_

-2. Manage CRUD Permissions on authorized resource (URI) aka _Given that a user has permission to perform CRUD operation on given URI, can the user perform read/update/delete operations on specific entity?_
+2. Manage CRUD Permissions on an authorized resource (URI) aka _Given that a user has permission to perform CRUD operation on given URI, can the user perform read/update/delete operations on specific entity?_

 ### Configuring user's access to specific resource (URI)

+Configuring authrozation for specific controller is done by sending an instance of `AuthorizeAttribute` to the registration of you model.
+You may set authorization to controller and override each CRUD method.

+TBD - add example for controller authorization
+TBD - add example for controller authorization with CRUD method override TBD - add example for CRUD method authorization

-### Manage CRUD Permissions on authorized resource (URI)
+### Manage CRUD Permissions on an authorized resource (URI)

+By default once a user creates an entity on a resource, `AnyService` takes care to manage permissions over the created entity.
+Once entity is created, the creator, and only the creator has the previliges to perform CRUD operations on it, while other users are blocked.

+TBD - Show how to disable the authz behavior in configuration

 ## Combine Custom Controllers with `AnyEntity` Middleware